Subsampling Suffices for Adaptive Data Analysis: Introduction

 \end{definition}

 One particular application for approximate median queries is, once again, for answering statistical queries.
 Given an SQ $\phi: X \to [0,1]$, we can construct

-Since $\phi'$ and $\phi$ have the same mean, and $\phi'$ has a smaller variance, Chebyshev's inequality implies that any approximate median of $\phi'$ will be within $2/\sqrt{w}$ standard deviations of $\phi(\mcD)$.
+Since $\phi'$ and $\phi$ have the same mean, and $\phi'$ has a smaller variance, Chebyshev's inequality implies that any approximate median of $\phi'$ will be within $2/\sqrt{w}$ standard deviations of $\mu_{\phi}(\mcD)$.
 As a result, the mechanism of \Cref{fig:median-mechanism} can give similar accuracy results as guaranteed in \Cref{thm:SQ}.
-The sample size required is larger (by log factors), but in exchange, it provides better accuracy when $\std(\phi)$ is smaller than $\tau$.
-In that setting, the $\tau^2$ term of \Cref{eq:SQ-accuracy} dominates, but the median-based mechanism does not incur it.
+The sample size required is larger (by log factors), but in exchange, it provides better accuracy when $\std_{\phi}(\mcD)$ is \emph{very} small.
+In particular, when $\std_{\phi}(\mcD) < \tau$, the $\tau^2$ term of \Cref{eq:SQ-accuracy} dominates, but the median-based mechanism does not incur it.